-To promote the current and future interests of the community, the Council can select different rate types to differentially levy its ratepayers.
-These, together with an assigned standard of equitableness in parentheses, are:
+To promote the current and future interests of the community, the Council can select different rate types.:

-- uniform charge (all pay the same amount) - user pays (identifiable user pays cost at market value) - beneficiary pays (beneficiary pays for market and non-market value) - ability to pay (charge should be proportional to the beneficiaries ability to pay).
+- uniform charge (all pay the same amount) - user pays (identifiable user pays cost at market value) - beneficiary pays (beneficiary pays for market and non-market value) - ability to pay (charge should be proportional to the beneficiary's ability to pay).

-There is nothing in the LGA 2002 that requires the Council to explain how it decides that an allocation method achieves "promoting the current and future interests of the community".
 These guidelines have separated the "beneficiary pays" principle from "user pays".
 The two are usually combined into one "benefit" principle, but it is necessary to separate them to emphasise the importance of recognising the substantial benefits that accrue to non-land use ratepayers from land-based production that is reliant on rural low volume roads.